JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 Back when I was a teenager experimenting with small 3D games in Godot, I had a really hard time figuring out why my lighting looked so bad.
 Metallic objects didn't look reflective, scenes felt flat, and everything just looked wrong compared to the games I was playing.

-I didn't understand that I was missing indirect light, proper reflections, and accurate shadows - and I had no idea I was supposed to bake lighting (which wouldn't have worked for my dynamic game anyway).
+I didn't understand that I was missing indirect light, proper reflections, and accurate shadows - I had no idea I was supposed to bake lighting (which wouldn't have worked for my dynamic game anyway).

 This is the core problem that raytracing solves for indie developers.
 Even if most players won't have hardware capable of running ray-traced effects, having a reference implementation of what lighting is *supposed* to look like is incredibly valuable.

 With fully dynamic global illumination, reflections, shadows, and direct lighting, developers can see how their scenes should be lit.
-Then they can work backwards to replicate those results with baked lighting, screen-space techniques, or other cheaper approximations.
+Then they can work backwards to replicate those results with baked lighting, screen-space techniques, and other cheaper approximations.

 Without that reference, it's really hard to know what you're missing or how to improve your lighting setup.
 Raytracing provides the ground truth that other techniques are trying to approximate.